gurusynerzip/TODO-in-React/README.md

 ### Development Notes ###

 * The main client entry point is app.js.
-* Bootstrap used for styling.
+* Bootstrap used for styling (but for this example it is not used).